RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 + Run the program again and type in your own message and check what the __coded__ message looks like.

+## Challenge: Security of a One Time Pad code { .challenge }

+As I said at the start an otp code is impossible to crack, which means you can not work out what the letters in the original message are if you only have the encoded version.
+Only the two people with the otp can decode it because the contents are random.

+## Activity Checklist { .check }

+# You are a secret agent working in an enemy country.
+You have hidden your radio and your otp.
+If the enemy capture your radio, does this matter?

+# What about if they find the otp?

+__Hint__ What do you need to decode the message?

 ## Challenge: More than 10 letters in a message? { .challenge }

 ## Activity Checklist { .check }

 + Run the program and type in a message which is longer than 10 letters, I suggest __abcdefghijkl__ which is 12 letters long.

 + Check the __coded__ list and it should look like gibberish, but what about the last two letters?
 You should find these are __kl__ so have not been changed.
-Do you know why?

 + What __single__ change do you need to make to allow for a message of up to 12 letters so that __abcdefghijkl__ is encoded properly?

-# Step 11 Finish Alex's program { .activity }
+# Step 12 Finish Alex's program { .activity }

 ## Activity Checklist { .check }